mickyco94/vscode-xresources-theme/README.md

 - Real time updates of the color scheme
 - Two variants available: borderless and bordered
-- Works out of the box: no setup needed, just run pywal as you normally would
+- Works out of the box: no setup needed

 ## Requirements

-In order to use this extension pywal is needed, it should be run before updating the theme provided by this extension.
+In order to use this extension xrdb is needed, if your Xresources file is configured correctly it should be working, check with `xrdb -query -all`

 ## Extension Commands

 This extension contributes the following command:

-- `walTheme.update`: execute a manual update of the theme
+- `xresourcesTheme.update`: execute a manual update of the theme

 ## Extension Settings

 This extension contributes the following setting:

-- `walTheme.autoUpdate`: enable/disable the auto update of the theme provided by this extension
+- `xresourcesTheme.autoUpdate`: enable/disable the auto update of the theme provided by this extension

-## Release Notes

-The release notes can be find in the [changelog](https://github.com/dlasagno/vscode-wal-theme/blob/master/CHANGELOG.md).

 ## Troubleshooting